Purchase advice for film scanners and scanner accessoires

 The image processing programe that is almost standard is Adobe® Photoshop® and/or Adobe® Photoshop® Elements.
 In almost all scanners, a Photoshop®-Elements version is included in the standard scope of delivery, but many times as an old version 2 or 3.
 One can get the newest version over a Photoshop®-update.
 But Photoshop® Elements already offers so many possibilities that a normal user will hardly make use of all of them.
 The very expensive professional version CSx offers endless possibilities for the image processing and image manipulation.

 The training into the topic image processing is of any complexity.
 Already after a short time, one can accomplish the first image corrections; but also those who work in their profession with the image processing will learn every year some new possibilities and techniques.
 There is some excellent specialist literature, from the manual for beginners up to the practice book for real professionals.
-In our product range Literature Photoshop® we present you the specialist literature of this topic, either for the beginners as also for the experienced users and professionals.

 But it does not have to be Photoshop®.
 The freeware program GIMP is a free alternative that is fully sufficient for many private users to accomplish some simple steps for the image processing.
 The software can be downloaded on the internet for free.
 In our Online-Shop we offer some recommendable books about GIMP.